TheRenegadeCoder/sample-programs-website/docs/projects/factorial/kotlin/index.md

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:
+Factorial in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - Blake.Ke
 - Satyajit Pradhan

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 23:34:00.
-The solution was first committed on Oct 06 2019 08:53:26.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution